sigueninni/ERC20-BUGS/README.md

+# SIG Findings
+Every finding is tagged in the contract with TAG 'SIGU-XX' with XX = num of ChallengeXX

 # ERC-20 Spot the Bug

 ERC-20 Spot the Bug is a collection of 20 ERC-20 implementations with a bug injected in them.